msnsports-31000/metro-app-screenshots/README.txt

 7.YouTube Video
 8.Cover photos of headline pictures
 9.YouTube Video
+PhotoWindow:
+1.Top page.
+2.Thumbnail View (Medium)
+3.Thumbnail View (Large)
+4.Thumbnail View (Small)
+5.Select from templates.
+6.Photo layout screen made from template.
+7.You can adjust color, zoom in, zoom out, move the cropping area.
+It is determined by tap the back button.
+8.The selected photo has been placed.
+9.Slideshow
 Reddit2Go:
 1.View links on the left, story or comments on the right 2.Bring up the sidebar content to the current subreddit.